violaciao/SCAN-Learn/README.md

 - pytorch 0.3+

 ## Modifications
-- Use GloVe pretrained embeddings with different dimensions;
+- Use GloVe pretrained embeddings with different dimensions (Results not good enough);
+- Use Google News 300 Negative word2vec embedding;
 - Deepen the Encoder-Decoder model structure;
 - Use MSE as an alternative of NLL, for accuracy metrics is defined as: accurate only if the output is identical to the ground truth.